gelvinp/rcalc/README.md

 ### Building for Windows

-CL.exe / MSVC is *not* a supported build method at this time.
-Instead, please install a MinGW distribution.
+~~CL.exe / MSVC is *not* a supported build method at this time.
+Instead, please install a MinGW distribution.~~

+You may use MSVC to compile RCalc.
+SCons should auto-detect your installation from any command line, but if it is unable to, please run SCons from a "Native Tools Command Prompt for VS".
+More specific instructions are coming soon.

 The following package lists assume you are using MSYS2:

 #### Building with MSYS2 using GCC